ttendaim/springboot-pipeline/README.md

 - [ ] Add Build server credentials for Jenkins master to connect

 ## Step 5: Enable Sonarqube webhook for Quality Gates & Install dependency-check plugin
-- [ ] Generate webhook & add the Jenkins URL as follows - http://URL:8080/sonarqube-webhook/
+- [ ] Generate webhook & add the Jenkins SERVER/DOMAIN as follows - http://{SERVER/DOMIAN}:8080/sonarqube-webhook/
+      - [ ] The webhook is under administration -> configuration  NB: the secret can be ingored
+      - [ ] NB: this will allow jenkins to connect to sonar when on it gets to Quality gate stage

+- [ ] - dependency installation should be installed go to  Administration -> Market Place then type dependency
+- [ ] - under jenkins update the sonar server instance name or domain for jenkins to be able to scan